maxmouchet/HMMBase.jl/docs/src/index.md

 hmm = HMM([0.9 0.1; 0.1 0.9], [Multinomial(10, [0.3, 0.7]), Multinomial(10, [0.8, 0.2])])
 ```

-*Logo: Blockchain by Pablo Rozenberg from the Noun Project.*
+*Logo: lego by jon trillana from the Noun Project.*